rlucente-se-jboss/bootc-demo/README.md

 bootable container.
 This command prepares a kickstart file to pull the bootable container image from the registry and install that to the filesystem on the target system.
-This kickstart file is then injected into the RHEL boot ISO you downloaded earlier.
+This kickstart file is then injected into the standard RHEL boot ISO you downloaded earlier.
 It's important to note that the content for the target system is actually in the bootable container image in the registry.

     sudo ./gen-iso.sh

 The generated file is named `bootc-lamp.iso`.
 Use that file to boot a physical edge device or virtual guest.
+Ensure that you use the UEFI firmware option for a virtual guest or install to a physical edge device that supports UEFI.
 Make sure this system is able to access your public registry to pull down the bootable container image.

 Test the deployment after the system reboots by browsing to the IP address of the physical edge device or virtual guest.
 The address should resemble